reverendbedford/neml2/doc/content/install.md

 | NEML2_RUNNER_AS_PROFILER | ON, <u>OFF</u>                                              | Make the runner a profiler by linking against gperftools                                  |
 | NEML2_DOC                | ON, <u>OFF</u>                                              | Create the documentation target                                                           |
 | NEML2_PYBIND             | ON, <u>OFF</u>                                              | Create the Python bindings target                                                         |

+Visual Studio Code users are encouraged to use the predefined [CMake variants](https://vector-of-bool.github.io/docs/vscode-cmake-tools/variants.html) in `cmake-variants.yaml` to configure the build.

 ## CMake integration {#install-cmake-integration}